-Alignment with For the Dublic Sustain our poople our work, and the puirepment by attracting and Alignment with For the Public Sustain our people, our work, and the environment by attracting and Good stewarding the resources we need to deliver excellence to the benefit of all.
-OBJECTIVE: Secure and steward financial resources to sustain, enhance, promote, and facilitate the university's core mission and strategic goals. i.
+Alignment with For the Public Sustain our people, our work, and the environment by attracting and Good stewarding the resources we need to deliver excellence to the benefit of all.
+OBJECTIVE: Secure and steward finar ncial resources to sustain. enhance, promote, and facilitate the ur strategic goals. i.
 Strategy: Seek and secure resources needed to achieve and support our strategic goals. ii.
-Strategy: Ensure a sustainable budget model to preserve and enhance our core mission and reputation for excellence in teaching, learning, research, and community engagement.
-Alignment with Core Risk Area Please note below the specific institutional risk(s) this proposal is addressing.
-X Enrolment Management Relationship with Stakeholders □ Faculty and Staff □ Reputation X Funding and Resource Management Research Enterprise □ IT Services, Software and Hardware □ Safety Leadership and Change □ Student Success X Physical Infrastructure Legislative Compliance and APC Terms of Reference jurisdiction BFPC Terms of Reference Section 2c
+Strategy: Ensure a sustainable budg et model to preserve and enhance our core mission and reputation for excellence in teaching, learning, research, and community engagement.
+Alignment with Core Risk Area Please note below the specific institution onal risk(s) this proposal is addressing.
+X Enrolment Management □ Relationship with Stakeholders □ Faculty and Staff □ Reputation X Funding and Resource Management Research Enterprise □ IT Services, Software and Hardware □ Safety □ Leadership and Change □ Student Success X Physical Infrastructure Legislative Compliance and APC Terms of Reference jurisdiction BFPC Terms of Reference Section 2c